xinyann666/cuteeChatRoom/README.md

-Just in case you or your AI buddy need to take this boring course LMAOO :)
+Just in case you or your AI buddy need to take this course IERG 3840 LMAOO :)